hipporasy/resume/content/projects/Triplr.md

 company: 'Personal'
 ---

-The travel app project, I found that []() on the sketchappresource and decided to make it happen in SwiftUI.
+The travel app project, I found [Triplr](https://www.sketchappsources.com/free-source/4631-travel-app-concept-sketch-freebie-resouce.html) on the [SketchAppResource](https://www.sketchappsources.com) and decided to make it happen in SwiftUI.